-If you are submitting one entry form/email for an entire class, please make sure the student's name and both the name of the school and teacher are located on the top of EACH essay and papercliped together.
+TEACHERS: If you are submitting one entry form/email for an entire class, please make sure the student's name and both the name of the school and teacher are located on the top of EACH essay and paperclip together (no staples please).

 JUDGING AND PRIZES

-- Essays will be judged on the What, Why and How, along with creativity, deveopment of actions, clarity, sincerity of thought and proper use of grammar.
+- Essays will be judged on the What, Why and How, along with creativity, originality, development of actions, clarity, sincerity of thought and proper use of grammar.

 - Three winning essays will be selected and awarded (first place will receive $150, second place $75 and third place $50).

-- Winners will be highlighted on the NYCOM website and in our Municipal Matters magazine.
+- All three winners will be highlighted on the NYCOM website and in our Municipal Matters magazine.

-- The first place winner along with their parents, teacher and mayor will be invited to and recognized at our Annual Meeting in May.
-The winner will also receive an overnight stay in for Sunday, May 6th.
+- The first place winner along with their parents, teacher and mayor will be invited to and recognized at our Annual Meeting on Sunday, May 3rd.